Connect with us

 2. Create a ribbon bouquet.

-As the bride-to-be is opening up her gifts, have a member of the wedding party collect all of the ribbons to create a pretty decorative bouquet.
-This isn’t just a pretty keepsake or a check on the “how to plan a bridal shower list”, it’s a tradition for the bride to carry the ribbon bouquet from her shower down the aisle during the wedding rehearsal.
+As the bride-to-be opens her gifts, have a member of the wedding party collect all of the ribbons to create a pretty decorative bouquet.
+This isn’t just a pretty keepsake or a check on the “how to plan a bridal shower list;” it’s a tradition for the bride to carry the ribbon bouquet from her shower down the aisle during the wedding rehearsal.

 3. Prepare a toast to the bride.

 You’ll need to say just a few words during the bridal shower party to thank guests for coming.
-This also is the perfect time to officially congratulate the bride-to-be.
+This also is the perfect time to congratulate the bride-to-be officially.
 The toast doesn’t have to be too formal or too long, just something short and sweet where you introduce yourself and also say some encouraging words.

 4. Pass out favors to the bridal shower guests.

-Lastly, it is always a good idea to give out some kind of favor as another way to say thanks.
+Lastly, it is always a good idea to give out some favors as another way to say thanks.
 Bridal shower favors can range from something edible like a frosted cookie to something wearable like personalized sunglasses.
-There are a lot of options that can work for any shower theme and guests will love being able to take home the gift too!
+There are a lot of options that can work for any shower theme, and guests will love being able to take home the gift, too!

 What to avoid and put in check when Planning a Bridal Shower